ibm-cloud-docs/codeengine/project.md

 ### Working with a project with the CLI
 {: #target-project-cli}

 To work with a project with the CLI, you must select, or target the project.
-Use the [`project select`](/docs/codeengine?topic=codeengine-cli#cli-project-select) command to target the project that you want to work with.
+A project is automatically selected for context when it is created, unless you specify the `--no-select` option.
+To select a project that is not currently targeted, use the [`project select`](/docs/codeengine?topic=codeengine-cli#cli-project-select) command.

 ```
 ibmcloud ce project select --name PROJECT_NAME